Logo_Robor-01

 Searching with level receivers

 The receiver consists of a handy direction-sensitive antenna with a smart receiver.
 You can easily track the signal with the antenna.
-The signal strength on the receiver is indicated with a number on the display and in pitch.
+The signal strength on the receiver is indicated by 16 LEDs and in pitch.

 Searching with drone